What is the C/C++ SDK?

 This guide gives an overview of C/C++ SDK.

-The Rhino C/C++ Software Development Kit (SDK) is an API for customizing and extending Rhino for Windows.
+The Rhino C/C++ Software Development Kit (SDK) is an set of developer resources for customizing and extending Rhino for Windows.
 The SDK provides tools that provide direct access to its database structures, geometry, graphics system, file I/O, command definitions, and much more.

 The Rhino C/C++SDK consists primarily of C++ headers and libraries that can be used to build Rhino extensions called Plugins.
 Plugins are Windows DLLs that can be loaded into the Rhino process and interact directly with the Rhino application.
 Rhino plugin modules use the file extension .rhp instead of the more common .dll.